 About Your Walnut Grove Orthodontist

 Whether you are an adult or teenager that needs braces, or are looking for something less noticeable such as Invisalign, our team can help you with your treatment.
-The team and our Certified Orthodontic Specialist Dr. Richard Standerwick are ready to work with you to help you find the best solution for you.
+The team and our Certified Orthodontic Specialist Dr. Richard Standerwick are ready to work with you.
+Your Langley orthodontist can help you find the best solution to achieve your goals.

-Finding us is pretty convenient as well, located just off Hwy 1 you can find us located in The Village at Thunderbird Centre.
+Finding us is pretty convenient as well, given that we are located just off Hwy 1.
+You can find us located in The Village at Thunderbird Centre.

 We are proud to offer modern technology to make your appointment as comfortable and efficient as it can be.

-Our whole team which includes our Orthodontic Specialist and certified dental assistants are dedicated to making sure you are comfortable throughout your orthodontic treatment.
+Our whole team which includes our Orthodontic Specialist and certified dental assistants is dedicated to making sure you are comfortable throughout your orthodontic treatment.
 Whether you are on the the chair, or you are consulting with us about the decisions you make, we want you to feel comfortable with the treatment.

 Dr. Richard Standerwick

-Dr. Richard G. Standerwick, Certified Specialist in Orthodontics, is a native of Vancouver, graduated high school at Burnaby Central Senior Secondary (1989) and received a BSc. in Microbiology from the University of British Columbia (1993).
-He completed his dental school education at Northwestern University (Chicago, IL).
-After dental school Dr. Standerwick returned home to Vancouver where he associated with Dr. R. W. Standerwick) and then Surrey, BC to practice dentistry (1997-2005).
+Dr. Standerwick received a BSc. in Microbiology from the University of British Columbia (1993) and completed his dental school education at Northwestern University (Chicago, IL).
+After dental school Dr. Standerwick returned home to Vancouver where he associated with Dr. R. W. Standerwick and then Surrey, BC to practice general dentistry from 1997-2005.

-Dr. Standerwick received his Certificate of Orthodontics and Master of Science in Dentistry from(2007).
-During his orthodontic residency, Dr. Standerwick developed a new method of cephalometric superimposition for growth and treatment analysis, and a new craniofacial growth model.
+Dr. Standerwick received his Certificate of Orthodontics and Master of Science in Dentistry in 2007.
+During his orthodontic residency, Dr. Standerwick developed a new method of cephalometric superimposition for growth and treatment analysis, and a new craniofacial growth model!

 - Fellow of the College of Dental Surgeons of BC